linrongbin16/lin.vim/README.md

 ### Windows

-The goal of installation on windows is to install as a native windows software, without dependencies such as [WSL](https://docs.microsoft.com/en-us/windows/wsl/install) or [MYSY2](https://www.msys2.org/) for below reasons:
+The goal of installation on windows is to install native executable file, no [WSL](https://docs.microsoft.com/en-us/windows/wsl/install) or [MYSY2](https://www.msys2.org/) for below reasons:

-- Native software has better performance.
-- WSL is actually a ubuntu virtual machine, lin.vim will just install and run like in ubuntu.
+- Native executable file has better performance, WSL/MYSY2 either use portable GNU shell or ubuntu virtual machine, which is quite slow and heavy.
+- Supporting WSL backend mode (actually remote mode) like vscode is too heavy development work.
-- MYSY2 seems download almost everything of GNU ecosystem which is too heavy, while [Git for Windows](https://git-scm.com) already contains MYSY2 and provide Unix/Linux builtin commands.
+- [Git for Windows](https://git-scm.com) already contains MYSY2 and provide Unix/Linux builtin commands, lin.vim use it directly.

-While installation steps could be a little bit complicated actually:

 1. Install [Visual Studio](https://www.visualstudio.com/) with at least these components: